Richard Sorge: Arrests and trials

 He was incarcerated in Sugamo Prison.
-Initially, the Japanese believed, because of his Nazi Party membership and German ties, that Sorge had been an Abwehr agent.
-However, the Abwehr denied that he had been one of their agents.
+Initially, the Japanese believed, because of his Nazi Party membership and German ties, that Sorge was an Abwehr agent.
+However, the Abwehr denied it.
 Under torture, Sorge confessed, but the Soviet Union denied he was a Soviet agent.
 The Japanese made three overtures to the Soviet Union and offered to trade Sorge for one of their own spies.
 However, the Soviet Union declined all of the Japanese attempts and maintained that Sorge was unknown to them.

-In September 1942, Sorge's wife, Katya Maximova, was arrested by the NKVD on the charges that she was a "German spy" since she was married to the German citizen Sorge (the fact that Sorge was a GRU agent did not matter to the NKVD), and she was deported to the gulag, where she died in 1943.
+In September 1942, Sorge's wife, Katya Maximova, was arrested by the NKVD on the charges that she was a "German spy" since she was married to the German citizen Sorge (the fact that Sorge was a GRU agent did not matter to the NKVD), and she was deported to the Gulag, where she died in 1943.
 Hanako Ishii, the Japanese woman who loved Sorge and the only woman whom Sorge loved in return, was the only person who tried to visit Sorge during his time in Sugamo Prison.
-During one of her visits, she expressed concern that Sorge, under torture by the Kempeitai, would name her as involved in his spy ring, but he promised her that he would never mention her name to the Kempeitai.
+During one of her visits, she expressed concern that Sorge, under torture by the Kempeitai, would name her as being involved in his spy ring, but he promised her that he would never mention her name.
 The Kempeitai was much feared in Japan for its use of torture as an investigation method.
 Sorge ultimately struck a deal with the Kempeitai that if it spared Ishii and the wives of the other members of the spy ring, he would reveal all.
-Ishii was never arrested by the Kempeitai Sorge told his Kempeitai captors:
+Ishii was never arrested by the Kempeitai.
+Sorge told his captors:

 That I successfully approached the German embassy in Japan and won the absolute trust by people there was the foundation of my organisation in Japan....
 Even in Moscow that fact that I infiltrated into the centre of the embassy and made use of it for my spying activity is evaluated as extremely amazing, having no equivalent in history.

-After the arrest of Sorge, Meisinger used the increased spy fear of the Japanese to fraudulently denounce "anti-Nazis" as "Soviet spies" to the Japanese authorities.
-He was responsible for the persecution, the internment and the torture of the "Schindler" of Tokyo, Willy Rudolf Foerster.
+After Sorge's arrest, Meisinger used the increased spy fear of the Japanese to fraudulently denounce "anti-Nazis" as "Soviet spies" to the Japanese authorities.
+He was responsible for the persecution, internment and torture of the "Schindler" of Tokyo, Willy Rudolf Foerster.
 Foerster was forced to sell his company, which had employed a sizable number of Jewish refugees from Germany and the countries occupied by Germany.
 He and his Japanese wife survived, but after the war, the same former German diplomats, who had denounced and persecuted him as an "anti-Nazi", would discredit him.